ArturKrys/multi-agent-traffic/reports/final_report/main.typ

 *Random Distribution:* Vehicles are distributed randomly throughout the environment, representing realistic deployment scenarios where autonomous vehicle presence occurs gradually and unpredictably.

+== Relation to course content

+The chapters from the theorical lectures that were most relevant to this project were:

+- Lecture 1: Agent Properties
+  - The chapter introduces the basic design of the simulation, with the simulation environment and the agent models.

+- Lecture 5: Coordination
+  - The chapter introduces the concept of coordination in multi-agent systems.
+  - Our project implements a basic version of the Consensus-Based Control algorithm, which is a coordination strategy that allows for the autonomous vehicles to coordinate their actions in order to reach a consensus.

 = Results and Analysis

 == Experimental Setup